tas09009/thredup-scraper-api/README.md

 ## Programs
+*This project contains other libraries/python programs separate from the database project within the '/code/additional_modules' directory.
+They are:

 **thredup_tabs.py**
-**Objective**: Filters out clothing by removing search results with the words: "Polyester”, “Fabric details not available" and "No Fabric Content" on the current thredup search page.
+*Scrapes a given number of items withing a search page to gilters out clothing by the following "Materials":*
+- Polyester
+- Acrylic
+- Fabric details not available
+- No Fabric Content

 >**How to use it**
 >- input: url of current page